-- The Citizens' Bill of Rights of the Miami-Dade County Home Rule Amendment and Charter states that in addition to any budget required by state statute, the Mayor prepares a budget showing the cost of each program for each budget year.
-Also, before the first public hearing on the Proposed Budget required by state law, the Mayor makes public a budget summary setting forth the proposed cost of each individual program and reflecting all major proposed increases and decreases in funds and personnel for each program, the purposes for those adjustments, the estimated millage cost of each program and the amount of any contingency and carryover funds for each program. - The Charter also says that the Mayor prepares and delivers a budgetary address annually to the people of the county in March to set forth the recommended funding priorities for the County and that between June 1 and July 15, the Mayor releases a Proposed Budget containing a complete financial plan, including capital and operating budgets, for the next fiscal year.
-Pursuant to the Charter, the budget is presented to the Commission before the BCC adopts tentative millage rates for the next fiscal year. - Article CXVIII.5 of the Code of Ordinances is entitled "Governing for Results" and codifies our resultsoriented governing management concepts.
+- The Miami-Dade County Home Rule Amendment and Charter is the constitution for Miami-Dade County and governs all activity: - The Citizens' Bill of Rights of the Miami-Dade County Home Rule Amendment and Charter states that in addition to any budget required by state statute, the Mayor prepares a budget showing the cost of each program for each budget year.
+Also, before the first public hearing on the Adopted Budget required by state law, the Mayor makes public a budget summary setting forth the proposed cost of each individual program and reflecting all major proposed increases and decreases in funds and personnel for each program, the purposes for those adjustments, the estimated millage cost of each program and the amount of any contingency and carryover funds for each program. - The Charter also says that the Mayor prepares and delivers a budgetary address annually to the people of the county in March to set forth the recommended funding priorities for the County and that between June 1 and July 15, the Mayor releases a Proposed Budget containing a complete financial plan, including capital and operating budgets, for the next fiscal year.
+Pursuant to the Charter, the budget is presented to the Commission before the BCC adopts tentative millage rates for the next fiscal year. - The Finance Director, appointed jointly by the Mayor and the Clerk of the Circuit and County Courts, has charge of the financial affairs of the County.
+While not delineated in the Charter, currently the Budget Director is the designated Budget Officer.
+At the end of each fiscal year an audit is performed by an independent certified public accountant designated by the BCC of the accounts and finances of the County for the fiscal year just completed. - The Miami-Dade Code of Ordinances also contains financial policies codified by the Board of County Commissioners: - Article CXVIII.5 of the Code of Ordinances is entitled "Governing for Results" and codifies our results-oriented governing management concepts.
 Section 2-1795 lays out policies for the allocation of resources and requires the Mayor or his/her designee to include them in his annual Budget Address which takes place during the month of March of each year.
 It also requires the submission of a five-year financial forecast.
 Section 2-1795 of the Code outlines the resource allocation and reserve procedures for the preparation and adoption of the County's annual budget requiring budget format to provide clear basis for which to hold management accountable for operating within the Adopted Budget.
-In addition, the Section places restrictions on the re-appropriation of line items within funds. (http://www.miamidade.gov/search/home.asp#gsc.tab=0&gsc.g=governing%20for%20results&gsc.sort) - The annual budget establishes the appropriations, or the approved expenditure levels, for the fiscal year and expenditures above the adopted levels cannot be incurred.
+In addition, the Section places restrictions on the re-appropriation of line items within funds. - The annual budget establishes the appropriations, or the approved expenditure levels, for the fiscal year and expenditures above the adopted levels cannot be incurred.
 There are some kinds of funds working capital, revolving, pension, or trust funds that may be accessed without approved expenditure authority.
 The BCC, by ordinance, may transfer any unencumbered appropriation balance, or any portion thereof, from one department, fund, or agency to another, subject to the provisions of ordinance.
 Any portion of the earnings or balance in any fund, other than sinking funds for obligations not yet retired, may be transferred to the general funds of the County by the BCC.
 The adopted budget may be amended at any time during the year, by BCC action.
 Re-appropriations within a fund without increasing the total fund may be approved by motion or resolution.
 Increasing the total appropriations for a fund requires an ordinance, with two readings and a public hearing.